Refresh These Passé Features

 Vertical Blinds

 They’re annoying to clean and even more irritating if you have pets, who seem to continuously dislodge the delicate blinds and leave them strewn on the floor.
 Replace the aggravating blinds with more fashionable window coverings, like airy curtains or farmhouse shutters.
 Not sure about the best fit for your windows?
-Many home decor stores now offer in-home window treatment consultations for free.
+Many home decor stores now offer free in-home window treatment consultations.

 Word Art and Wall Decals

 Pop into a home decor shop or gift store and you no doubt will spot word art.
-Simple phrases transformed into wooden art pieces or stick-on decals, like “home,” “eat,” “live, love, laugh,” etc., rose in popularity with farmhouse style.
-While the rustic aesthetic remains as popular as ever, the kitschy decor and decals have faded into the realm of basic platitudes.
+Farmhouse style made simple phrases like “home,” “eat,” and “live, love, laugh,” emblazoned on wood signs the coolest form of wall decor.
+While the rustic aesthetic remains as popular as ever, its kitschy decor and decals have faded into the realm of basic platitudes.

-Tiling, whether in the kitchen or bathroom, is best kept for floors and backsplashes nowadays.
 Once popular in the ’70s, tile counters are a sure sign that your home needs an update.
-This type of countertop isn’t just visually unappealing, it’s also incredibly tough to clean properly—yet another reason to swap your old countertops and pick an easier to maintain surface.
+This type of countertop isn’t just visually unappealing, it’s also incredibly tough to clean properly—yet another reason to swap out your old countertops for an easier to maintain surface.

 Linoleum Floors

 This cheap material is long-lasting, but easily dents and discolors.
-Update your old linoleum floors on a budget by opting for laminate flooring, which can be placed over existing linoleum floors.
+Update your old linoleum floors on a budget by opting for laminate flooring, which can be laid over existing linoleum floors.

-Wallpaper borders were a staple in the ’90s.
-The split-in-half look was used as trim for the top or middle of the walls.
-Today if you want to add interest to walls, forget borders and opt for a bright accent wall, stylish wallpapers, or crown molding.
+Wallpaper borders were a staple in the ’90s, mainly used as trim for the top or middle of the walls.
+A better way to jazz up your walls these days is to opt for a bright accent wall, stylish wallpapers, or crown molding.

 Pine Furniture

-At one time pine was the preferred wood for furniture.
-From tables and chairs to hutches and chests, rooms were decked with the light wood.
-While a little pine is okay, a lot of it is overwhelming.
-Opt for other attractive wood furniture choices instead: teak, walnut, acacia.
+At one time, pine was the preferred wood for furniture, and it was hard to enter a room in the house and not spot pine tables, chairs, hutches or chests.
+While a little pine is okay, a lot of it is overwhelming and a little too “log cabin” for most homes.
+Opt for furniture in other attractive types of wood, such as teak, walnut, or acacia.

 Stenciling and Sponging

-Spicing up walls by hand was big in the ’90s.
-Adding texture or dimension with sponging was a tedious task, but left homeowners with a look that was coveted at the time.
-Stenciling, too, was a hobby that left many ’90s era walls with delicately painted-on patterns.
-It’s time to grab a can of paint and cover up those outdated faux finishes and themed stencils.
+Decorating walls by hand was big in the ’90s.
+Adding texture or dimension with sponging was a tedious task, but it left homeowners with a look that was coveted at the time.
+Stenciling, too, was a hobby that left many ’90s-era walls with painted-on patterns.
+Grab a can of paint and cover up those outdated faux finishes and themed stencils.

 Floral Accents